-Q&A: Lubick wants to clean up penalties with improved Colorado on deck
+Q&A: Matt Lubick wants to clean up penalties with improved Colorado on deck

 With conference play approaching, the Ducks want to put the loss against Nebraska behind them.
 The Ducks anticipate a higher level of play in the Pac-12, so they’ve begun to shift the focus towards being more consistent on offense.